pburnham50/LowBiomassBackgroundCorrection/README.md

 At this point you are ready to follow along the R script to properly format your data and run the workhorse function of the LBBC package "DenoiseAlgorithm".

 Running the full script will produce a plot (similar to Fig 1b in the preprint) of the side-by-side comparison of the filtered and unfiltered datasets.
+You can compare your output with what should be produced by viewing the generated figure (figs/before_after_vignette.png).

 Explore the effects of varying the three filtering parameters by changing their value at the beginning of the script.